agsb/wirewp/README.md

 ## Planes

-To reduce the interference:

-Some boards uses Power (Vcc) on components side and Ground (Vss) on wires side, using more thicker wires.
+To reduce the interference, some boards uses power (Vcc) on components side and ground (Vss) on wires side, using more thicker wires.

-Or both at wire side, as lines with two rows of isles, one with Ground (VSS) and other with Power (VCC).
+Or both at wire side, as lines with two rows (of holes), one with Ground (VSS) and other with Power (VCC).

 Most of vendor's wirewrap PCB boards does a sequence of